robohydra/robohydra/documentation/next/plugins/index.md

   it will be shown when activating the scenario in the web interface.
 * `heads`: an *array* of heads that will be activated when the scenario is running.

+When you start a RoboHydra server, all scenarios are inactive.
+You can activate any scenario at any time (using the admin web interface, the [programmatic API](../api) or the [REST API](../rest)), but only one scenario can be active at a given time: activating one will automatically deactivate the current active scenario, if there was one.
+When you activate a scenario, both the heads defined in the **plugin** `heads` property and the heads defined in the **scenario** `heads` property are active, but the scenario heads have preference.

 ### The "assert" module